kronn/ptimelog/README.md

     $ ptimelog add '-5 meeting: Discuss requirements -- client planning'

+:warn: How this works for the Obsidian-Datasource is not yet decided.
+Possibly the same, at some point.

 ### Showing the Version

 I got tired of asking rubygems which version I installed, so I took on the herculean task of letting ptimelog show its own version.
+With the switch to a cmd_parse-based CLI, this has been partially offloaded to cmd_parse.
+You can imagine the weight that has been lifted off my shoulders.

 ### Formatting the Output

 In order to format the output of the show-action into a table, a hopefully convienient field-marker has been chosen.
+After 0.10.0, I switched from '∴' to '|', which is much more widely used, but also much easier to find on keyboard.
+This removes one need to copy an unusual separator, maybe even using the mouse...
-I think it is unlikely, that ∴ is being used in a time-entry.
-Therefore, you can pipe the output into `column`:
+Anyway, you can pipe the output into `column`:

-    ptimelog show today | column -t -s ∴
+    ptimelog show today | column -t -s'|'

 ## Helper-Scripts